Jagannath Sami: Soccer player, coach and manager

-Sami became known nationally as a brilliant soccer player when he, together with three of his brothers (known as the Sami brothers), helped lift his home soccer district team of Labasa from a struggling first division side to a serious contender for the Fiji Football Association competitions in the premier division, in the 1970s.
+Sami became known nationally as a soccer player when he, together with three of his brothers (known as the Sami brothers), helped lift his home soccer district team of Labasa from a struggling first division side to a serious contender for the Fiji Football Association competitions in the premier division, in the 1970s.
 Jagannath Sami's soccer career started when he first represented the Lautoka soccer team in 1972, playing his first game in that year's Pala Cup against Suva.
 The following year he represented the Nadogo Soccer Association, a second division district team from Vanua Levu, as player/coach and helped the team win the second division Inter District Soccer Trophy for the first time.
 From 1974 until 1979 Jagannath represented the Labasa soccer side with his brothers Anand, Gopal and Abhilasha.
 Jagannath represented the Fiji National side with brother Anand in 1976.
 He was awarded the Jamnadas Gold Trophy that year as the best right winger in Fiji.
-In 1980, he was elected the Manager of the Labasa Soccer Side and the following year he was elected chairman of the board of Control.
-In 1981 Sami was elected the President of the Labasa Soccer Association becoming the youngest of a Premier Division in Fiji.
+In 1980, he was elected the manager of the Labasa Soccer Side and the following year he was elected chairman of the board of Control.
+In 1981 Sami was elected the president of the Labasa Soccer Association becoming the youngest of a Premier Division in Fiji.

 Union activities

 As an employee of the Fiji Sugar Corporation, Sami rose through the ranks to become the National President of the 250 management staff union, the Sugar Milling Staff Officers Association.
-He was also elected Vice-President of the Fiji Trades Union Congress to represent the sugar sector.
-He began his involvement in sugar cane growers politics as the General Secretary of the Fiji Cane Growers Association.
+He was also elected vice-president of the Fiji Trades Union Congress to represent the sugar sector.
+He began his involvement in sugar cane growers politics as the general secretary of the Fiji Cane Growers Association.
 He assisted the cane lorry drivers during its 5-day strike, in addressing their grievances with the Lautoka Mill Management, for better facilities and amenities at the mill yard.
 He subsequently facilitated the registration of the Fiji Cane Transport Operator's Association and was elected its first general secretary.
 He also assisted in the formation and registration of the South Pacific Distillery Worker's Association and the Lautoka Fishermens' Association.